STMA Student and Teacher Win FFA Grants!

-Congratulations to STMA sophomore Liliane Watkins, who has been awarded a highly competitive SAE/Career Pathways Grant by the National Future Farmers of America!
+Congratulations to STMA sophomore Liliane Watkins, who has been awarded a competitive SAE/Career Pathways Grant by the National Future Farmers of America!
 Miss Watkins was selected from hundreds of applicants nationwide and was one of just two students in the state of North Carolina to win the award.
 She will use the grant to conduct a self-designed agricultural research experience in coordination with the California Certified Organic Foundation.

 STMA Commemorates Christmas Truce

 STMA’s elective class “Memory and the Great War” presented the Tuesday December 9 Luddy Lecture as a public commemoration of the 100th Anniversary of the 1914 Christmas Truce.
 Candles illuminated throughout a darkened auditorium as students heard actual recorded sounds of the Western Front and listened to STMA singers perform the German Carol “Stille Nacht, Heilige Nacht.”
-Sophomore Liliane Watkins, junior Caleb Leaser, and seniors Corey Martinez, Blake Martin, and Jack Schenk then offered a beautiful mix of visual and spoken reflections over the Truce and its enduring meanings for persons today who seek a world of solidarity, cooperation, and peace.
+Sophomore Liliane Watkins, junior Caleb Leaser, and seniors Daniel Craig, Corey Martinez, Blake Martin, and Jack Schenk then offered a beautiful mix of visual and spoken reflections over the Truce and its enduring meanings for persons today who seek a world of solidarity, cooperation, and peace.
 Congratulations to the presenters and their research teams for an outstanding event that will be long remembered by the STMA community.
 You can learn more about the Truce here.

 Huge Success for Seniors on College Early Decisions